akn-cybersec/bin-exp-journey/Flag Leak/readme.md

 ## Challenge Description

 A format string vulnerability where the flag is stored on the stack in hex format.
-We leak stack values and decode them using a custom C++ hex decoder.A You can find that decoder in my repo.
+We leak stack values and decode them using a custom C++ hex decoder.
+And You can find that decoder in my repo.
+Again, it's completely optional to use that decoder, you can simple decode it with python or manually yourself.
+I didn't do that in my python, cuz I feel like, my C++ is kind of better than my python.

 ## Vulnerability